 That needn’t be a problem, though, thanks to the wide range of wireless devices for your lugs currently on the market.

-So whether your relaxing on the couch with your favourite sounds on your smartphone, or working out from the comfort of your living room – stay at home, folks – we have something that is bound to be the perfect fit.
+So whether your relaxing on the couch with your favourite sounds on your phone, or working out from the comfort of your living room – stay at home, folks – we have something that is bound to be the perfect fit.

 Grab a coffee, sit back, and peruse our selection at your leisure.